Fixed Term Contracts

-There is an anti-abuse provision in the Act also which prevents the employer from giving the employee a series of fixed term contracts.
+There is an anti-abuse provision in the Unfair Dismissals (Amendment) Act 1993 also which prevents the employer from giving the employee a series of fixed term contracts.

 As an employee can also successfully claim for unfair dismissal if he/she has been employed on more than one fixed term contract and the gap between contracts is less than three months and the last contract was granted in an attempt to avoid liability under the Unfair Dismissals legislation.